And at all times with my right hand over my back pocket.

 Because I frankly, I don't know how showing up at bridges that are supposedly structurally deficient is going to change anything about the economy.

-I don't know how his reelection is going to change anything about the economy.
+I don't know how his re-election is going to change anything about the economy.

-Weiner I'm sure he voted several times, snurdly.
+Wiener, I'm sure he voted several times, snurdly.

 Why do you keep asking me?

-Sure he voted.
+I'm sure he voted.

-Uh, people have been waiting.
+People have been waiting.

 Keith in Lincoln, Kansas.